Menopause and hair loss

 Unfortunately, androgenetic alopecia is a largely genetic condition.
-Those genetically predisposed to hair-loss have higher levels of an enzyme called 5-alpha reductase.
+Those genetically predisposed to hair loss have higher levels of an enzyme called 5-alpha reductase.
 This enzyme converts testosterone in the body into dihydrotestosterone (DHT).
 DHT, in turn, causes the hair follicles to shrink with each growth cycle, resulting in progressively thinner hair and – in some cases – balding.

 How can we recognise androgenic alopecia?

-Poor diet and iron-deficiency can also result in hair-loss.
+Poor diet and iron-deficiency can also result in hair loss.
 The NHS advises consulting a GP if you have sudden hair loss, develop bald patches, lose hair in clumps or experience itching or burning sensations on the scalp.

-As oestrogen can help to protect hair follicles from shrinking, one obvious and effective treatment is to add oestrogen back into the body.
+As estrogen can help to protect hair follicles from shrinking, one obvious and effective treatment is to add estrogen back into the body.
 GPs can prescribe hormone replacement therapy (HRT) in the form of body-identical estrogen patches or gel.
 Both are derived from the wild yam plant and are considered safer than older pill forms of HRT as they are transdermal, so do not go through the liver.

 A more invasive but highly effective treatment, hair transplants work by extracting tiny hair follicles and transplanting them into the affected areas.
 The treatments are expensive but have high success rates and produce natural-looking – and permanent – results.

-Be wary of shampoos that promise increased hair growth – minoxidil is currently the only ingredient that has been clinically approved for the treatment of hair loss.
+Be wary of shampoos that promise increased hair growth.
+Minoxidil is currently the only ingredient that has been clinically approved for the treatment of hair loss.
 Scalp cosmetics, however, can help to give the illusion of fuller thicker hair – particularly at the parting and hair line.
 Colour Wow’s Root Cover Up is an effective and water-resistant option.
 Liz’s current favourite shampoo is the gorgeously rose-scented Delicate Volumising Shampoo from French hairdresser to the stars, Christophe Robin, and always recommends using a sulphate-free shampoo.

 Wigs and head coverings

-One study found that the four most common reactions to hair-loss are: not prepared, shocked, embarrassed and a loss of sense of self.
+One study found that the four most common reactions to hair loss are: not prepared, shocked, embarrassed and a loss of sense of self.
 Many women benefit from joining a support group, speaking to a loved one or going to see a counsellor during this time.